Turn the Lights Back On

 "Turn the Lights Back On" is a single by American musician Billy Joel.
 It was released on February 1, 2024, through Columbia Records, and was Joel's first new single since "Christmas in Fallujah" was released in 2007.
 The song was written by Joel, Freddy Wexler (who also produced the track), Arthur Bacon, and Wayne Hector.

 The song debuted at number 11 on the Billboard Adult Contemporary chart, becoming his first entry on the chart since his 1997 cover of "Hey Girl".
 It held that position for another week before subsequently rising to number ten, which gave Joel his 24th top ten single on the Adult Contemporary Chart.
 It also entered the Billboard Hot 100 at number 62, becoming his first entry on the chart since his cover of "To Make You Feel My Love" in 1997.
 The chart debut of "Turn the Lights Back On" occurred nearly 50 years after Joel's first appearance on the Hot 100, when "Piano Man" debuted at number 94 on the chart dated February 24, 1974.
-Joel performed the song at the 66th Grammy Awards, which was the first time he played at the ceremony since 2002.
+Joel performed the song at the 66th Grammy Awards accompanied by singer and musician Laufey, which was the first time he played at the ceremony since 2002.